History

 Our mission at the Mill Mountain Zoo is to promote an appreciation and understanding of wildlife and habitat preservation through the use of quality exhibits and educational programs, and to work in cooperation with other animal conservation programs.
 Our facility advances three core beliefs: excellence in the implementation of the highest standards of animal care, conservation management of endangered species, and fostering science education through its animal collection.
 While a recreational attraction, the zoo strives to provide an enjoyable experience for visitors within the context of an educational organization dedicated to the natural sciences and management of captive animal species.

-We are active participants in cooperative conservation programs with other zoos with species such as Snow leopards, Red pandas, and Pallas cats.
+We are active participants in cooperative conservation programs with other zoos with species such as Snow Leopards, Red Pandas, and Pallas Cats.
 Our animal collection continues to grow and evolve as our facility moves in a new strategic direction with our Virginia Wild concept.
 This new direction for the zoo will focus on species that are native to Appalachia and the Blue Ridge Mountains in particular.
-Highlighted species in the future will include Black bear, and a Bald eagle that will join many of the species that are already here at the zoo such as the Red Fox, Raccoons, and Red Wolves.
+Highlighted species include Black Bear, Bald Eagle, Red Fox, Raccoons, and Red Wolves.

 Today, the Mill Mountain Zoo is the only major non-profit wildlife attraction on the entire 469-mile span of Blue Ridge Parkway, and enjoys continued success thanks to the support of the community, philanthropic organizations, and private donors.